mattyschell/geodatabase-buildings-automation/README.md

 ## Test All

 Update the environmentals at the start of testall.bat.
-We are testing the attribute rules using test data.
-We are not directly testing the code in this repository.
+We are testing that the attribute rules work correctly using test data.
+We are not explicitly testing the code in this repository.

 ```shell
 > testall.bat